klaaskoop/communicatie/PITCHME.md

 +++
 ogenblikjes
 +++
->To see the world in a grain of sand  And a heaven in a wild flower  Hold infinity in the palm of your hand  And eternity in an hour
+>To see the world in a grain of sand
----
+And a heaven in a wild flower
+Hold infinity in the palm of your hand
+And eternity in an hour
+> -- William Blake
 ---?image=drijfveer.jpg&size=auto 90%
 ---